JihoonBrianJun/OrderbookEncoder/README.md

 # UpbitTrade
-This project aims to apply deep learning (Transformer-based models, in particualr) methodologies for the real-time trading on cryptocurrency market.
+This project aims to apply deep learning (Transformer-based models, in particular) methodologies for the real-time trading on cryptocurrency market.

-Model is trained on the public data provided by Binance, and actual trading is conducted on the Upbit (largest crypto exchange in Korea), leveraging the trained model.
+Model is trained on the public data provided by Binance (https://www.binance.com/landing/data), and actual trading is executed on the Upbit (largest crypto exchange in Korea), leveraging the pre-trained model.

+## Preliminary
+Conda environments used for this project can be replicated by the following command.
+'''
+conda env create -f requirements.yaml conda activate hoon
+'''